gnthibault/siril/README.md

 SIRIL on Windows
 ----------------
-The 0.9.7 version was released with a binary **.exe* file running on Windows 64bits.
+From the 0.9.7 version, Siril is released with a binary **.exe* file running on Windows 64bits.
 This application was produced with the great help of [Partha Bagchi](https://www.partha.com/) who spent time in building it.
-However, users shall keep in mind that none of the developpers run on Windows and in consequence, some specific bugs could occur.
+However, users shall keep in mind that none of the developers run on Windows and in consequence, some specific bugs could occur.
-For these reasons, the Windows version is tagged as a beta version and will **always** be in beta mode.
 Also, there is no certainty for building all future versions for Windows.

 Notes on SIRIL FITS image format